Ingenium-Games/ingenium/Documentation/README.md

-# ig.core Documentation
+# ingenium Documentation

-Welcome to the ig.core documentation hub.
-This centralized resource provides comprehensive information about the ig.core FiveM framework.
+Welcome to the ingenium documentation hub.
+This centralized resource provides comprehensive information about the ingenium FiveM framework.

 ## 📚 Core Systems